zkamvar/glowing-chainsaw/README.md

 ## Instructions

-We have devised three potential candidates for replacing the blockquote syntax and would like ranked feedback on the syntax you prefer after completing three tasks with all three of the candidate syntaxes:
+We have devised three potential candidates for replacing the blockquote syntax and would like ranked feedback on the syntax you prefer after completing two tasks with all three of the candidate syntaxes:

  1. re-generate a simple example challenge/solution block
  2. re-generate a complex example challenge/solution block
- 3. convert a code block from an established lesson to your preferred syntax

 :::::::::::::::::